A new proof of the Larman-Rogers upper bound for the chromatic number of the Euclidean space: Chromatic number for the Euclidean metric

 \section{Chromatic number for the Euclidean metric}

-In their 1972 paper \cite{Lar} Larman and Rogers proved that if $K$ is a Euclidean ball, then (using our notation) $\gamma(K, 1) \leq 2+o(1)$ as $n \rightarrow \infty$.
+In the paper \cite{Lar}, Larman and Rogers proved that for a Euclidean ball $B^n$, then the lattice tiling parameter $\gamma(B^n, 1) \leq 2+o(1)$ as $n \rightarrow \infty$.
 They used a theorem due to Butler \cite{Bu}.
-We need some notation to state Butler's result.
+We need some notation to state the Butler result.